 Probably I am stupid not understanding the cow-blowing art and I should be more tolerant and respect other opinions.
 I hope such a gore entertainment will be banned in the future.
 Meanwhile I’d like to be respected as well when uncorking a champagne bottle to celebrate anytime a horn breaks through the bullfighter flesh… Sorry!… What I was thinking about?… I mean, anytime the rocket explodes in the tourist face.

 Somehow this trip started with a 160m bridge jump and only luck keep it from ending with a much smaller one, 8m approx. Wondering why I was lately writing so much crap about Buddha, top fives… I had a lot of free time to kill.
 I spent 12 days in Banlung, a place in the Cambodian middle of nowhere.
-There I got into a routine of going to the market for food hunting, greeting regular locals, pointing at barangs (foreigners) and going to the lake for sundowners.
+There I got into a routine of going to the market for food hunting, greeting regular locals, pointing at barangs (foreigners) and going to the lake for sundowner beers.
 I wasn’t able to do much more and such activities were even a challenge on the first days.
-Despite of this I enjoyed my time there meeting nice barangs and locals, reading, writing… It all started with a jump from a motorbike when passing a 8ish meters high bridge falling to hard earth on my back.
+Despite this, I enjoyed my time there meeting nice barangs and locals, reading, writing… It all started with a jump from a motorbike when passing an 8ish meters high bridge falling to hard earth on my back.
 The helmet saved me and luckily I didn’t break any bone.
-Don’t have any pics of me in that moment but the look of me lying without being able to get up must have being quite pathetic and similar to this: As the place was very remote and not close to any road my rescue was not easy.
-I have to thank the people with me (Alberto, Jesus and Dalila) for it and their support afterwards.
+Don’t have any pics of me at that moment but the look of me lying without being able to get up must have to be quite pathetic and similar to this: As the place was very remote and not close to any road my rescue was not easy.
+I have to thank the people with me (Alberto, Jesus and Dalila) for it and their support afterward.
 Once in the hospital even I wasn’t able to walk and I was in a lot of pain the staff looked more concerned about lying on hammocks and playing volleyball in the garden.
-Finally I got x-rayed and comforted from the Cambodian version of doctor Nick Riviera who told me I would be fine and asked me if I have pain killers, and the most important, tiger balm.
+Finally, I got x-rayed and comforted from the Cambodian version of doctor Nick Riviera who told me I would be fine and asked me if I have pain killers, and the most important, tiger balm.
 Some pics of the cursed bridge and the before/after that day: